Post

 Notes & tips

-- Index join columns for performance and use explicit column lists (avoid
+• Index join columns for performance and use explicit column lists (avoid SELECT *).

-WHEREafter the JOIN to narrow results. - Use
+• Filter with WHERE after the JOIN to narrow results.

 Choose the JOIN that matches the set semantics you need; these patterns cover most querying needs.